xlelx/social-media-frontend/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was social-media project is done with the help from this tutorial https://youtu.be/m_u6P5k0vP0.

 ## Available Scripts